FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 Before we start with the gory mathematical details, let's first pick and explore a typical use-case where most inexperienced data scientists might be tempted to transform the target variable without a second thought.
-In order to demonstrate this, I chose the [used-cars database from Kaggle] and if you want to follow along, you find the code here in the notebooks of my Github [used-cars-log-trans repository].
+In order to demonstrate this, I chose the [used-cars database from Kaggle] and if you want to follow along, you find the code in the notebooks folder of my Github [used-cars-log-trans repository].
 As the name suggests, the data set contains used cars having car features like `vehicleType`, `yearOfRegistration` & `monthOfRegistration`, `gearbox`, `powerPS`, `model`, `kilometer` (mileage), `fuelType`, `brand` and `price`.